Anaisdeb/TQS-Sudoku_Testing/README.md

   * List the items to be modified from this library
   * Think about the graphical interface: txt or other?
   * Think about the non-relational database: txt or MongoDB ?

+## Information from homework:
+  * For graphic interface we can use the example this [repository](https://github.com/mattnenterprise/Sudoku), that create a window with the game.
+  * I think that for the non-realtional database will be easier the txt.
+(For me that i don't know how to use MongoDB)
+  * The [Sudoku](https://github.com/a11n/sudoku) github, we can use the form that they use create the sudoku or import it like a library for our project.
+  * The generator class and the solver class they don't do much, the grid class is who do the must.